-Northern lights Isle of Man tonight
+Northern lights in Isle of Man tonight

 Kp 1 is well below the Kp 4-5 threshold needed for aurora to be visible from Isle of Man.